 How can I properly manage my projects and products?

-For all its possible variables, it’s safe to say attempting to manage a product like it were a project will only lead to disappointment.
-Product management is not a neatly arranged set of tasks to be completed with determined resources on determined dates.
+It’s safe to say that attempting to manage a product like it were a project will only lead to disappointment for all its possible variables.
+Product management is not a neatly arranged set of tasks completed with determined resources on determined dates.

-This doesn’t necessarily mean a task manager and/or a project management tools can’t also be used for specific phases of product management.
-Within Pipefy, for example, you can use our product roadmap template for the non-linear movements and feature prioritising and, whenever a feature is set for development – consequently being given defined goal, resources and timeline – you can open a card in software development through a connection.
+This doesn’t necessarily mean a task manager and/or project management tools can’t also be used for specific product management phases.
+Within Pipefy, for example, you can use our product roadmap template for the non-linear movements and feature prioritizing.
+Whenever a feature is set for development – consequently being given a defined goal, resources, and timeline – you can open a software development card through a connection.

 Manage your projects and products with Pipefy!

 For all the reasons stated above, Pipefy is a great tool for both project and product management.
-By being flexible and customisable, it allows for adaptations to your management processes whenever you feel they’re necessary.
+Being flexible and customizable allows for adaptations to your management processes whenever you feel they’re necessary.